Employment Law Firm

 In 1977, Mr. Carrabba went into the private practice of labor and employment law representing employers exclusively.
 He currently advises management clients in all areas of labor and employment law, including employment discrimination, Title VII, Age Discrimination in Employment Act, Americans with Disabilities Act, Fair Credit Reporting Act, Affirmative Action Programs, wrongful termination, the Occupational Safety and Health Act, the National Labor Relations Act, collective bargaining, arbitration, retaliatory discharge under the Texas Workers’ Compensation Act, the Fair Labor Standards Act, labor relations (employee handbooks) and personnel policies.

-Successful trial matters that he has handled on behalf of employers include a Federal Court victory in March, 2006 for a construction company, where a union was seeking over $8,000,000.00 in alleged damages; a Federal Court jury trial involving allegations of race and national origin discrimination; a State Court jury trial alleging age discrimination; and a dismissal of an NLRB case by an Administrative Law Judge.
+Successful matters that he has handled on behalf of employers include a United States Court of Appeals for the Fifth Circuit win over the National Labor Relations Board in 2013; a Federal District Court victory for a construction company where a union was seeking over $8,000,000.00 in alleged damages; a Federal Court jury trial involving allegations of race and national origin discrimination; a State Court jury trial alleging age discrimination; and a dismissal of an NLRB case by an Administrative Law Judge.